Simone Terenzani

-Simone Terenzani (born 1978) is an Italian motorcycle speedway rider who rode in 2005 Speedway Grand Prix and earned 8 international caps.
+Simone Terenzani (born 1978) is an Italian motorcycle speedway rider who rode in 2005 Speedway Grand Prix and earned eight international caps.

 Career

 Terenzani won the Italian Junior Championship in 1999.
 He made his debut in the British leagues after joining Hull Vikings for the 2005 Premier League speedway season.

-He won the silver medal on three separate occasions at the Italian Individual Speedway Championship in 2002, 2004 and 2006.
+Terenzani won the silver medal on three separate occasions at the Italian Individual Speedway Championship in 2002, 2004 and 2006.